rubigdata/bigdata-blog-2019-SamSweere/Assignment2.md

 ## Setup

-First the docker image was downloaded from the docker cloud.
-This docker image contained Hadoop version 2.9.2.
+First the docker image with linux and Hadoop version 2.9.2 is downloaded from docker cloud.
 Next the HDFS  was initialized.
-We first format the hdfs, this ensures us that we don't accedentaly use a previous installation.
+We first format the HDFS, this ensures us that we don't accidentally use a filesystem from a previous installation.
 This is done by running:
 ```
 bin/hdfs namenode -format
 ```